Dipenkar24/Dipenkar24/README.md

 ## Where What When
--  Feb 2023 to April 2025 - Business Analyst @TCS
+-  Feb 2023 to April 2025 - Business Analyst @TCS (Best Team Award)
 -  Jan 2022 to Feb 2023 - Analyst @TCS
 -  2017-2021 - Bacheloure of Technology (B.Tech) Electrical and Electronics Engineering - (77.3%)
 -  2016-2017 - 12th CBSE - Spring Meadowas Public School, Delhi - (91%)